hltcoe/HC4/README.md

 Required packages for the scripts are recorded in `requirements.txt`.

 We recommand creating a new python environment for downloading.
 Package versions could have some unintentional effect on decoding the documents from Common Crawl.
+Documents could have changed on the Common Crawl file for numerous reasons, including take down requests.
+When a document changes, we record them in a [change log document](./changed_docs.md).
-Please contact us if you have documents with mismatch hashs.
+Please raise and issue if you have documents with mismatch hashs that are not yet recorded.

 ## Topics and Qrels